intel-retail/rtsf-at-checkout-reference-design/docs_src/configuration.md

 #### EdgeX REST Device Service

-This reference design uses the [REST Device Service](https://github.com/edgexfoundry-holding/device-rest-go) [**TODO: Update link**] from Edgex Foundry with custom device profiles.
+This reference design uses the [REST Device Service](https://github.com/edgexfoundry-holding/device-rest-go) [**TODO: Update link**] from EdgeX Foundry with custom device profiles.
 These device profiles YAML files are located at   https://github.impcloud.net/loss-prevention-at-pos/rtsf-at-checkout-reference-design/tree/master/loss-detection-app/res/device-rest-go and are volume mounted into the device service's running Docker container.

 The service's  [configuration.toml](  https://github.impcloud.net/loss-prevention-at-pos/rtsf-at-checkout-reference-design/blob/master/loss-detection-app/res/device-rest-go/docker/configuration.toml  ) file has been customized to add the devices to the ` DeviceList ` section for each device profile.